Rhamnus purshiana. Family: Rhamnaceae

 bitter bark, sacred bark

-Cascara sagrada was first used by Native Americans.
-It means “sacred bark”.
-It’s made
+Cascara sagrada was first used by the American Indians.
+It means “sacred bark.”
+It’s

 The bark contains anthraquinone glycosides.
 This acts as a cathartic or laxative.

 Cascara may help relieve constipation.
 But in 2002, the FDA marked laxatives that